 - How many crypto tax returns have you prepared over the past three years?

-- Have you received any specialized training or certifications involving crypto taxes?
+- Have you received any specialized training or certifications involving Crypto Taxes and Accounting?

 - Can you tell me about some experiences you’ve had preparing crypto returns and outline the process?